HL7LT/ig-lt-vitalsigns/input/pagecontent/terminology.md

 This page summarizes the terminology (ValueSets and CodeSystems) used in the Lithuanian Vital Signs IG.
 For full definitions and bindings, see [**Artifacts**](artifacts.html).

+**Why this matters:** Consistent codes and units enable interoperable exchange and reporting (e.g. to registries and analytics).
+For clinicians, standardised bindings support correct data capture, automated calculations (e.g. BMI), and reliable use in decision support.

 ## Observation codes

 Observation profiles bind to LOINC and, where applicable, SNOMED CT: